mozman/ezdxf/docs/source/options.rst

 Write Fixed Meta Data for Testing
 +++++++++++++++++++++++++++++++++

+Write the DXF files with fixed meta data to test your DXF files by a diff-like command, this is necessary to get always the same meta data like the saving time stored in the HEADER section.
+This may not work across different `ezdxf` versions!

 Config file key: ``write_fixed_meta_data_for_testing``

 .. attribute:: write_fixed_meta_data_for_testing

-    (Read/Write) Enable this option to always create same meta data for testing scenarios, e.g. to use a diff like tool to compare DXF documents, default is ``False``.
+    (Read/Write) Enable this option to always create same meta data for testing scenarios, e.g. to use a diff-like tool to compare DXF documents, default is ``False``.

 Use Matplotlib